kesteckb/COMSM-SEGP/SystemImplementation/README.md

 #### 3.6.3 Continuous Integration

 Throughout our project, we achieved continuous integration using Git and GitHub.
-More information on how continuous integration was used for in combination with sprints, see our [Sprints and Project Management section](/SprintsAndProjectManagement/#continuous-integration).
+For more information on how continuous integration was used for in combination with sprints, see our [Sprints and Project Management section](/SprintsAndProjectManagement/#continuous-integration).
 Within our development cycle, continuous integration was used extensively when developing, testing, staging, and publishing our code.
-Within these stages we used different branches.
-The `main` branch was primarily used as a production or demo-ready environment.
-The `develop` branch was primarly used as a staging environment for new code changes.
-Individual feature branches were used to create and test new changes.
+Within these stages we used different branches:
+- The `main` branch was primarily used as a production or demo-ready environment.
+- The `develop` branch was primarly used as a staging environment for new code changes.
+- Individual feature branches were used to create and test new changes.

 ##### Development
-When developing new changes for the website, and individual feature branch was created from an up-to-date `develop` branch.
+When developing a new change for the website, an individual feature branch would be created from an up-to-date version of the `develop` branch.
 We planned co-dependent tasks sequentially across different sprints to avoid complicated merges.
 Althernatively, these co-dependent features could be developed in the same sprint by branching from the parent feature over `develop`.
-We chose our approach for simplicity.
+We chose this approach for simplicity.

 Branch creation had no set process.
-Team members could create a branch locally using Git and pushing the branch to the remote repository.
+Team members could create a branch locally using Git and push the branch to the remote repository.
 When creating a branch locally, members needed to perform a `git pull` command to make sure their local repository matched the remote repository.
 Members could also create a branch on GitHub.
-Once a branch was created, it was developed locally with occasional pushes to the remote repository.
+Once a branch was created, it was developed locally with frequent commits and pushes to the remote repository.

 While developing features, we tested functionality as we went, but the methods for doing so evolved over the project.
 As mentioned above, we initially used docker to build our project to test any changes, regardless of complexity.
 This method took additional time because a Docker image needed to be at least partially built.
 Once we exposed local ports for the `db` container, we tested all small changes locally.